PaaS (Phone as a Sensor)

 For now, I'll continue to work on the app and hopefully be able to give people a copy on TestFlight to test the app and work out some issues.
 Also, let me know if anyone is actually waiting for such an app and what their use cases would be, what other features they would want, because I would love to know!

-To conclude, I know the MIRTE robot wasn't at fault and this was just an excuse to make a fun little side project, but I'd like to try and go back to the MIRTE and use this (and maybe give it to students so they too could use it in future projects!)
+To conclude, I know the MIRTE robot wasn't at fault and this was just an excuse to make a fun little side project, but it would be fun to go back to the MIRTE and use this (and maybe give it to students, so they too could use it in future projects!)